This post may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our affiliate disclosure

 Here are some initial warning signs:

-- A musty or damp odor after showering.
+- a musty or damp smell after showering;

 Hydrogen peroxide is a strong but safe way to clean mold from shower grout.
 Here, I’ll describe how it kills mold quickly, how it affects grout, and why it works.